 Another great way to explore Hamburg is by ship.
 Along the harbor, there are several tours leaving every day.
 These boats ply the Elbe River and talk about how Hamburg is the second-largest port in Europe… Well, I think they do.
-Laura and I were accidentally put on a German-speaking tour, so we didn’t actually understand anything that was being said by the tour guide.
+I was accidentally put on a German-speaking tour, so I didn’t actually understand anything that was being said by the tour guide.
 But I did get to see the various apparatus of the port, which really is comparable to Rotterdam (the largest port in Europe), as well as the landscape out to Altes Land.

 Christmas Markets for the Holidays

 Finally, if you happen to be visiting Hamburg at the end of the year, I can’t recommend the Christmas markets enough.
 Christmas markets originated in Germany (Dresden to be specific) and they definitely set the standard.
 Whether you go through just for the eye candy or want to pick up some Lebkuchenherzen (German gingerbread hearts) and Glühwein, you’re sure to get a warm feeling in your heart.
 You’ll get all kinds of tasters, you can watch woodcarvers, there are local clothes to purchase, and more types of sausages than you can imagine.

 Check out my article on the Christmas markets in Cologne to get an idea of what you might find in Hamburg.
-Unfortunately, with all the other activities that we did in our 48 hours in Hamburg, we didn’t actually have that much time to explore their Christmas markets, which was a shame as that was a key reason we were traveling through Germany!
+Unfortunately, with all the other activities that I did in my 48 hours in Hamburg, I didn’t actually have that much time to explore their Christmas markets, which was a shame as that was a key reason I was traveling through Germany!